12 Months of Prepping – The First Year

 • Purchase some comfort food or condiments

-• Heavy work gloves
+• Purchase heavy work gloves

 TASKS:

-• Check your water supply and rotate if necessary
+• Check your water supply and rotate if necessary.

-• Check over your stored food and rotate if necessary
+• Check over your stored food and rotate if necessary.

-MONTH 13
+Month 13

-survivalbookAs we move forward to year two, you will find a greater focus on singular skills such as building a shelter, learning how to start and maintain a campfire and cooking with the merest of basics.
-These things and more will be covered in year two.
-In addition, I will share some insight into food preservation, gardening and the gear you will need if you are required to bug out.
+As we move forward to year two, you will find a greater focus on singular skills such as building a shelter, learning how to start and maintain a campfire, and cooking with the merest of basics.
+You’ll find a handful of these topics covered at Backdoor Survival which will equip you with everything you need.

 The Final Word

-Perhaps not readily evident is that as I write and as I research, I am standing side by side with you during this prepping journey.
+Perhaps not readily evident is that as I write and as I research, I am standing side by side with you during this journey.
 Like you, I continually strive to expand my knowledge and increase my survival skills.
-For us, our common goal is to learn to depend on ourselves not others for our basic well-being – no matter what.
+For us, our common goal is to learn to depend on ourselves not others for our basic well-being — no matter what.

-I consider myself to be an ordinary citizen, who again like you, is just trying to get by in these uncertain and chaotic times.
-And as trite as it sounds, I hope that what I learn, what I do and what I share will make the road to self-reliance just a bit easier for the next person.
+I consider myself to be an ordinary citizen who, again like you, is just trying to get by in these uncertain and chaotic times.
+And as trite as it sounds, I hope that what I learn, what I do, and what I share will make the road to self-reliance just a bit easier for the next person.

 The final word for today is this: